 The first thing you want to do is evaluate your current web hosting company and look at your other options.
 If you are happy with your current web hosting company and would prefer not to move, you may want to utilize these uptime monitoring tools to make sure your hosting is the best it can be and your site is not having downtime.

 In my opinion the best cost/results option when you start a forum is to use a VPS and when your forum becomes popular upgrade to a dedicated server.
-I’ll avoid hosting a forum on shared hosting accounts because forums are pretty resource intensive and also may needs some settings that
+I’ll avoid hosting a forum on shared hosting accounts because forums are pretty resource intensive and also may need some settings that

 Also get details on the costs involved in upgrading should your forum become popular.